Southwest China – Sichuan, Tibet & Yunnan (07 – Qingchengshan and Train to Lhasa)

 Day 06 – Qingchengshan and 44hrs Train Ride to Lhasa

 For my friends’ entire stay in China, today was the only day where we had a self-organised trip.
-The Tibetan tour, Sichuan Opera, Panda Conservatory and even the train and bus tickets were arranged by Sim’s Cozy.
+The Tibetan tour, Sichuan Opera, Panda Conservatory and even the train and bus tickets were arranged by tour companies.
 Even though I usually avoided organised tours, I felt it’s a better choice when you have a group of people traveling together.
 By joining an organised tour, the whole group can relax and need not worry about logistic details.
 People have different preferences and not everyone thinks that finding one’s way around is fun.
-If anything does go wrong with the organised tour, instead of blaming (silently or not) each other for poor organisation, the group can just place the responsibility on the tour agent and probably laughed it off as bad luck.
+If anything does go wrong with the organised tour, the group can just place the responsibility on the tour agent and probably laughed it off as bad luck.
 I think it makes for a happier travel group.

 In the bus, a lady offered us a bypass route up Qingchengshan without the need to purchase the 90RMB entrance tickets.
 She would charge us a small fee.
 I have seen this happening in quite a few tourist spots around China.
 I took up such offers when I was a poor student and it always turned out fine.
 But we weren’t doing it today.